needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Known issue:** If you record multiple AOVs while the recording camera has Temporal Anti-Aliasing (TAA) enabled, the recorded outputs might contain unexpected color artifacts.
 For example, some areas of a Beauty pass might include artificial colors coming from the data recorded for a Normal pass.

 **Workaround:** If you need to record a Beauty pass with TAA enabled on your recording camera, you should record it through its own recording session, separately from any other AOVs.

+#### Recording discontinuous animations results in continuous animation curve

+**Limitation:** When you use a single recorder to record an animation sequence that includes discontinuities (for example, camera cuts), the Recorder interpolates and smoothens all discontinuities in the resulting animation curve, as it is by design in Unity.
+However, this process alters the expected discontinuities in the recorded animation.

+**Workaround:** To keep discontinuities while recording animations, you need to perform several recordings between the cuts.
+For example, you could set up several Recorder clips in Timeline, relative to the source animations you need to record.

+#### UNC paths not supported as output locations

+**Limitation:** The Recorder output file path field doesn't support Universal Naming Convention (UNC) strings for targeting shared network folders.

+**Workaround:** To target a shared network folder as the output location, specify the path to a drive you previously mapped to the network folder you're targeting.

+#### Building a project with Recorder tracks generates errors

+**Known issue:** When you build a project that includes Recorder tracks in Timeline, Unity throws an error in the Console.
+Recorder tracks are not supported in standalone builds, but Unity can't disable them at build time.

+**Workaround:** Before building a project, make sure to delete or disable any Recorder tracks present in Timeline.

+#### Simulator view recording not supported

+**Limitation:** The Movie Recorder and Image Sequence Recorder can only record the Unity Editor output rendering view in its _Game_ state, and not in its _Simulator_ state.
+If the Simulator view is selected when you start recording the Game View, the source window automatically switches to Game view.

 <a name="360-view"></a>
 #### 360 View recording issues and limitations